ing-bank/lion/README.md

 ## How to contribute

 Lion Web Components are only as good as its contributions.
-Read our [contribution guide](./CONTRIBUTING.md) and feel free to enhance/improve our product.
+Read our [contribution guide](./CONTRIBUTING.md) and feel free to enhance/improve Lion.
+We keep feature requests closed while we're not working on them.

 ## Contact